buildpacks/docs/content/docs/_index.md

 [Intro to Cloud Native Buildpacks (KubeCon NA 2019)](https://www.youtube.com/watch?v=SK6e_ZatOaw)

-  - Terence and Emily discuss how to buildpacks work, why the project was created, and give some demos
+  - Terence and Emily discuss how buildpacks work, why the project was created, and give some demos

 [Deep Dive: Cloud Native Buildpacks (KubeCon NA 2019)](https://www.youtube.com/watch?v=j9Ak5YLrihU)

-  - Stephen and Joe describe why you need a buildpack, how to create one, and what you'll gain from using them.
+  - Stephen and Joe describe why you need a buildpack, how to create one, and what you'll gain from using them

 [How Pivotal Cloud Foundry Buildpacks Work](https://www.youtube.com/watch?v=1JKLiPBmlIc)